Security Training Courses

 Level 3 is NOT required to possess or use this device; any guard can carry CEWs (armed or unarmed) – they are NOT classified as deadly weapons.
-You do not have to buy or own a PhaZZer or Taser to take this class; we have demos to use.
+Click on our CEW page button ( right side of website), for more information about this course.

 *Fear not… you don’t have to be shot with the CEW to pass this course.

 Classroom instruction followed by a written exam is required; you will receive a wall certificate and a pocket card upon completion of this course.